 What is Plasma and What Does it Do?

-You know that gooey, yellowish substance that begins oozing out of your tattoo when you finish a session?
-It’s called plasma and, believe it or not, it is vital in the tattoo healing process.
+Plasma is a gooey, yellowish substance that begins oozing out of your tattoo when you finish a session.
+Plasma is vital in the tattoo healing process.
 But, how much do you really know about plasma?
 Don’t worry—we’ve got you covered!

 Plasma, the liquid component of blood, makes up approximately 55% of your blood volume in the body.
 This liquid gold contains dissolved proteins, glucose, electrolytes, hormones, oxygen, carbon dioxide, and most importantly, clotting factors.
 Its main purpose is to haul these substances to the areas of the body which are most in need.